This website is dedicated to the classical atelier training approach of Cast Drawing & Bargue Drawing.

 The student in a classical atelier starts by copying two dimensional references.
 Since the 19th century the ateliers use the references by Charles Bargue.
 Click the button to read a tutorial on how to do a Bargue Drawing.

-The student´s next step in a classical atelier - after having done a couple of Bargue drawings - is the cast drawing.
+The student´s next step in a classical atelier – after having done a couple of Bargue drawings – is drawing from plaster casts.
 These most often are anatomical plaster casts.
 Plaster is white so there is no color distracting the student.